 Decades ago, huge coal trains steamed up and down these trails.
 Those trains didn't turn quickly.
 If you can imagine those locomotives, you can navigate the rail-trail portion of the course--wide, sweeping turns and few elevation changes.

-Please check out the fancy, interactive map.
+Please check out the map.
 If you're not familiar with the course, you should carry zoom-ins of the Lanesboro and Buck's Falls sections.
 If you're bringing a crew and you want them to be your friend even after your run, give them a good set of maps so they can navigate the roads and find you with or without GPS.